On the Efficiency of Highly Stratified Experiments: Setup and Motivation

 \begin{assumption} Treatment status is assigned so that

 and such that $P\{A_i = 1|X_i=x\} = \eta$, for some $\eta \in (0, 1)$ for all $1 \le i \le n$. \end{assumption}

-We note that although Assumption \ref{ass:unconfounded} restricts the probability of assignment to be the fixed fraction $\eta$ across the entire experimental sample, this is largely for expositional purposes.
-This restriction can be weakened for many of our subsequent results: see in particular Remarks \ref{rem:generaleta-attained} and \ref{rem:generaleta}.
-Given Assumption \ref{ass:unconfounded}, it can be shown that $(X_i, A_i, R_i)$ are identically distributed for $1 \le i \le n$, and their marginal distribution does not change with $n$ (see Lemma \ref{lem:marginal} in the Appendix).
+Assumption \ref{ass:unconfounded} restricts the probability of assignment to be the fixed fraction $\eta$ across the entire experimental sample, but this restriction can be weakened so that $\eta$ is replaced by $\eta(X_i)$ for many of our subsequent results: see Remark \ref{rem:generaleta} for a discussion.
+Given Assumption \ref{ass:unconfounded}, it can be shown that $(X_i, A_i, R_i)$ are identically distributed for $1 \le i \le n$, and their marginal distribution does not change with $n$ (see Lemma A.7 in the Supplement).
 As a consequence, we denote the marginal distribution of $(X_i, A_i, R_i)$ by $P$.
-We consider parameters $\theta_0 \in \Theta \subset \mathbf R^{d_\theta}$ which can be defined as the solution to a set of moment equalities.
-In particular, let $m: \mathbf{R}^{d_x} \times \{0, 1\} \times \mathbf R^{d_r} \to \mathbf R^{d_\theta}$ be a known measurable function, then we consider parameters $\theta_0$ which uniquely solve the moment equality
+We consider parameters $\theta_0 \in \Theta \subset \mathbf R^{d_\theta}$ that can be defined as the solution to a set of moment equalities.
+As we show below, these parameters include a large class of causal parameters defined in terms of potential outcomes and potential treatments.
+Formally, let $m: \mathbf R^{d_x} \times \{0, 1\} \times \mathbf R^{d_r} \to \mathbf R^{d_\theta}$ be a known measurable function, then we consider parameters $\theta_0$ that uniquely solve the moment equality

-where we emphasize that $m(\cdot)$ is not a function of any unknown nuisance parameters, but may depend on the known value of $\eta$ in Assumption \ref{ass:unconfounded}.
-We present five examples of well-known parameters which can be described as (functions of) solutions to a set of moment conditions as in \eqref{eq:moments}.
+We emphasize that $m(\cdot)$ is not a function of any unknown nuisance parameters, but may depend on the known value of $\eta$ in Assumption \ref{ass:unconfounded}.
+We present five examples of well-known parameters that can be described as (functions of) solutions to a set of moment conditions as in \eqref{eq:moments}.

 \begin{example}[Average Treatment Effect] Let $Y_i(a) = R_i(a)$ denote a scalar potential outcome for the $i$th unit under treatment $a \in \{0, 1\}$, and let $Y_i = R_i$ denote the observed outcome.
 Let $\theta_0 = E_Q[Y_i(1) - Y_i(0)]$ denote the average treatment effect (ATE).
 Under Assumption \ref{ass:unconfounded}, $\theta_0$ solves the moment condition in \eqref{eq:moments} with